restorecommerce/access-control-srv/restorecommerce_ABAC.md

 ### XACML

-- `urn:oasis:names:tc:xacml:1.0:resource:resource-id`         An resource ID which can uniquely identify an instance of a given entity type
+- `urn:oasis:names:tc:xacml:1.0:resource:resource-id`         A resource ID which can uniquely identify an instance of a given entity type
+- `ex: urn:oasis:names:tc:xacml:1.0:subject:subject-id`       An ID of a subject
 - `urn:oasis:names:tc:xacml:3.0:rule-combining-algorithm`     Diverse rule combining algorithms
 - `urn:oasis:names:tc:xacml:1.0:action:action-id`             Denotes an action ID that in-turn defines an action performed on the given resource